catalpa-cl/GoBo/README.md

 * **Domain-specific:** In addition to the two domain-specific training sets we also used the same domains when creating our test sets.

-he following table shows the number of words in each test set:
+The following table shows the number of words in each test set:

 | domain | domain A | domain B |
 | ------ | -------- | -------- |